fastrgv/Asud/README.md

 ## Build Requirements:
-* systems:  Windows, or GNU/Linux
+* systems:  Windows, OSX, or GNU/Linux
 * a recent Ada compiler;  eg. GNU-Ada...try this link:
 	* https://github.com/alire-project/GNAT-FSF-builds/releases

 ## Build instructions:

-Two [pre-compiled] binary executables are delivered, one for Windows and one for linux.
-Both are fairly portable.
+Three [pre-compiled] binary executables are delivered.
+All are fairly portable.
 Also remember that the Windows binary will run under WINE on Linux.

 Thus, for most people, rebuilding is unnecessary.